sukster/qradar2sentinel/README.md

 ### Create Security Profile
 We will add all networks and all log sources assuming that the offense contributing events may come from various log sources and networks.
+In QRadar go to Admin tab and select Security Profiles -> New

 <img width="1075" height="638" alt="image" src="https://github.com/user-attachments/assets/3ad14851-65a7-4499-ba93-a7fbe4651855" />